top of page

 You make a single ranged weapon attack against each creature within a 10 ft. radius of a point within range of your weapon.
 You can use thrown weapons with Volley, but you need ammunition or separate throwing weapons for each attack.

-Notes and Examples
+Notes

 (1) Regarding Feats From Other Sources